MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-5.md

 ### License Server Time

-In previous versions of PlayReady, using the Secure Time feature required the client application to talk to a Microsoft-hosted Secure Time server to obtain the time used to set its local clock.
+In previous versions of PlayReady, using the Secure Time feature usually required the client application to talk to a separate Secure Time server to obtain the time used to set its local clock.
 Starting with PlayReady 4.5, a client that is coded to talk only to a supporting server may instead use a time provided by the PlayReady Server SDK during license acquisition.
+For more information, see [PlayReady Trusted Clocks](../../Features/trusted-clocks.md).

 ### Key Exchange

 Using the license acquisition protocol, a PlayReady client and server may now exchange arbitrary keys which can be used to encrypt, decrypt, sign, and verify arbitrary application-provided data where the keys themselves are protected using PlayReady.
 When the client is SL3000, the keys themsevles are protected by the Trusted Execution Environment.
+For more information, see [PlayReady Key Exchange](../../Features/key-exchange.md).

 ### Watermarking Policy